matt-cook/corpchaps.com/blog/_posts/chaplain-profiles/2015-02-15-who-needs-a-chaplain.md

 ## The Need

-As Terry has ministered to employees at Coyle Carpet, he&#8217;s realized that many people don&#8217;t have a pastor in their life&#8211;and that at some point, they&#8217;ll need one.
+As Terry has ministered to employees at Coyle Carpet, he&#8217;s realized that many people don&#8217;t have a pastor in their life&#8212;and that at some point, they&#8217;ll need one.
 He&#8217;s been able to fill that role for those at Coyle Carpet by officiating weddings and funerals.

-Additionally, Terry has observed, “a lot of the folks really just don’t have friends to process life with, and by being there on a regular basis, I’m able to process with them, and then moments where there’s a crisis, I’m able to be involved.”
+Additionally, Terry has observed, “A lot of the folks really just don’t have friends to process life with, and by being there on a regular basis, I’m able to process with them, and then moments where there’s a crisis, I’m able to be involved.”

 ## The Privilege